saschpe/Log4K/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, simply create a new issue
+To report a vulnerability, simply create a new GitHub issue.